 How long does it take to get results?

-We aim to test the faecal worm egg count samples on the day they arrive and your results will be sent promptly by phone, text, email or post as you choose.
+We aim to test the faecal worm egg count samples on the day they arrive and your results will be sent promptly by email or text usually.
+The post can take anywhere between 1-6 days to reach us.
+If you sample arrives after 6 days we will be in touch to retest.